Formby F.C.: 2011 rebirth

 In the close season of summer 2011 the club had an almost complete change of personnel.
 They got a new chairman/owner, Hugh McAuley, new management of Jim Shirley and assistant Kevin Dally, an entirely new squad of players, and many new backroom staff.
 Additionally, the club reverted to its traditional colours of gold and royal blue, and the red squirrel badge was reinstated as the club's emblem.

 After a mixed 2011–12, Formby romped to the league Championship in 2012–13 in what they called their 'best ever' season.
 Numerous records were set for the modern era; striker Jason Carey scored 49 goals, the Squirrels landed their first league title since 1949 and winning 28 of their 34 league games was the highest proportion ever.
 They also got to the NWCFL League Cup final, losing 3–0 to Runcorn Linnets.

 However at the end of the season the Altcar Road ground was deemed unfit for their level of football and they were denied promotion.
 A two-year groundshare deal was agreed with neighbours Burscough for 2013–15.

 In 2013–14, they took league and cup honours for the second season running, winning the First Division Trophy and finishing runners up in the First Division, securing promotion to the Premier.

 Disbandment

 Despite having had two of the best seasons in the club's history, without a ground or junior teams the organisation was in a precarious state.
 When manager Jim Shirley resigned for family reasons in the close season it left the club without a basis to continue.
 They announced their disbanding on 2 June 2014.

 2022 season return

-In March 2022 the team announced they would return to competitive senior football and has been accepted to play in the Liverpool County Premier League Division One for the 2022–23 season.
+In March 2022 the team announced they would return to competitive senior football and has been accepted to play in the Liverpool County Premier League Division One for the 2022–23 season with Bobby Shirley as manager, Formby finished 6th in the league and won the Roy Wade Cup in their first season back.

+The following season 2023/2024 they just missed out on promotion to the Liverpool County Premier League Premier Division, finishing third.